 - Rent a moving van or hire a mover.
 If you plan on moving yourself, make sure you have the tools to pull it off successfully.
 For those that live in apartment buildings, don’t forget to ensure you have access to the largest elevator.
-(And if you store with Life Storage, take advantage of our free moving truck!)

 - Buy plenty of boxes.
 Use the list you created of what you have to assess how many boxes you will need and then add a few extra.
 Not sure what kind of boxes you’ll need?
 Here’s everything you need to know about moving boxes.